 • Never accept a drink from someone you don't know or don't trust.

 • Keep your drink with you at all times, if it looks or tastes suspicious don't drink it.
+It only takes a brief moment for someone to spike a drink.

 • Watch out for your friends & make sure they get home safely.